 9. Remove the soil around the tank exposing it 18" deeper than the extension being installed.
-For example, if you have a 2' extension (not including the coupler) you must dig down 3'6" minimum from grade; if you have a 4' extension (not including the coupler) you must dig down 5'6" minimum from grade.
+For example you have a 2' extension (not including the coupler) you dig down 3'6" minimum from grade; if you have a 4' extension (not including the coupler) you must dig dow minimum from grade.
 Use caution not to damage buried cable.

 10. Measure from grade down 2' (for a 2' extension) or 4' (for a 4' extension) and mark accessway.
-Using a hand saw, cut the tank in the valley between the two corrugations that are closest to your mark.
+Using a hand saw, cut tl tank in the valley between the two corrugations that are clos to your mark.
 Note: Make sure the welded-on shroud of the extension will be at grade level.
-Be sure you are not cutting into the wet well and you must have two corrugations below your cut, if there are less than two corrugations, this extension kit can not be used.
+Be sure you are not cutting the wet well and you must have two corrugations below your cut, if there are less than two corrugations, this extension kill can not be used.